How to Price Your Home Correctly

 Getting your price right involves three steps working together.

 - Request CMAs from two or three agents.
-Compare their methodology, not just their numbers.
-An agent who shows you the comparable sales data is giving you a more reliable analysis than one who gives you a number without backing.
+Compare their method, not only their numbers.
+An agent who shows you the comparable sales behind the figure gives you a more reliable analysis than one who hands you a number with no backing.

-- Walk through your home with the eye of a buyer.
-What are the first things you notice?
-What would a buyer factor into a lower offer?
-Address those issues before listing if the cost is justified.
+- Walk through your home with a buyer's eye.
+What do you notice first?
+What would a buyer use to justify a lower offer?
+Fix those issues before listing where the cost is justified, and see preparing your home for sale for the details.

 - Price at or slightly below the top of your CMA range.
 This generates more viewings, more competition, and often produces offers above the asking price in an active market.